wittend/deno-web-cfg/web-cfg/docs/README.md

-# TOML Config Editor (Deno)
+# INI Config Editor (Deno)
-A minimal local web app to view and edit TOML-based “.conf” files using your browser.
+A minimal local web app to view and edit INI-based “.conf” files using your browser.
 It:

-- Opens any .conf file under a chosen root directory, or falls back to a .conf.example / .conf.template if the target file doesn’t exist.
+- Opens any .conf or .ini file under a chosen root directory, or falls back to a .conf.example / .conf.template if the target file doesn’t exist.

 - Renders nested objects/arrays into an HTML form with sensible field types (booleans, numbers, date, datetime-local, color, email, url, password).
-- Supports a “best-effort” preserve-format mode that patches scalar values into the original TOML text to keep comments and layout.
+- Supports a “best-effort” preserve-format mode that patches scalar values into the original INI text to keep comments and layout.
 - Lets you save changes back to the original file or “Save As” to a new path.
 - Offers a directory browser to discover config files.
 - Supports basic validation via a small, pluggable schema (min/max, pattern, enum, required, type hints).